ossner/TUMGAD/src/DataStructures/SearchStructures/AVLTrees/AVLTrees.md

 If the node is a leaf, you simply remove it, update balances and re-balance if necessary.

-If the node is not a leaf, you switch it with its in-order successor, remove the new leaf, update balances and re-balance if necessary.
+If the node is not a leaf, you switch it with its in-order predecessor (i.e. the maximum node in the left subtree), remove the node you want to remove (as it is now a leaf), update balances and re-balance if necessary.

 ## Time Complexity: